 1 List your basic plot trajectory

 Before you start writing a screenplay, you should know where you are going from the beginning of the journey.
-Even if you do not have a clear picture, you should have an idea of what the script is all about: the settings, protagonist, problem, antagonist, the goal and the actions.
+Even if you do not have a clear picture, you should have an idea of what the script is all about: the settings, protagonist, problem, antagonist, goal, and actions.
 The elements of the characters, the character arc, the desire of your protagonist should also be determined.
 All of these must be predetermined so that you can lay a solid foundation for your screenplay.

 2. Create a Logline

-Now, you have a general idea about how your story is but you don’t know how to mould the ideas into a script.
+Now, you have a general idea about how your story is but you don’t know how to mold the ideas into a script.
 The first thing to do is to write a sentence that briefly explains the components of your story with a precise expression.
 This sentence is called a logline.
 A logline is a brief summary of the screenplay usually in one or two sentences.
-It provides a synopsis to the story in order to stimulate interest.
+It provides a synopsis of the story in order to stimulate interest.